Phrancis/StackExchangeDataToMicrosoftSQLServer/SQLScripts/1-Preparing-the-database/README.md

 #1.
 Preparing the database

-The following sections will refer to individual scripts within this folder.
-Follow the instructions closely.
+The following sections will refer to individual scripts within this folder. __Follow these instructions closely.__

 ##1.1-Create_StackExchange_Database.sql

-__IMPORTANT:__ This script is provided as a workaround, but if you have SQL Server Management Service (SSMS) client, which is included with all Microsoft SQL Server installations, you may do this more easily from the user interface.
+__IMPORTANT:__ This script is provided as a workaround, but if you have SQL Server Management Studio (SSMS) client, which is included with all Microsoft SQL Server installations, you may do this more easily from the user interface.
 User the script if you do not have access or do not wish to use the interface.

 See: [Create a Database](https://msdn.microsoft.com/en-us/library/ms186312.aspx) from Microsoft Developer Network (MSDN).